CP-Violation with Neutrino Disappearance Alone: Introduction

 \section{Introduction}

-There are three free parameters in our current model of particle physics that control the size of CP violation in their respective sector: the $\bar\theta$ term in the gluon sector which seems to be either zero or very small \cite{Pendlebury:2015lrz}, the CKM matrix \cite{Cabibbo:1963yz,Kobayashi:1973fv} describing quark mixing which is known to have some CP violation \cite{ParticleDataGroup:2018ovx,Charles:2015gya}, and the PMNS matrix \cite{Pontecorvo:1957cp,Maki:1962mu} describing lepton mixing.
+There are three free parameters in our current model of particle physics that control the size of CP violation in their respective sector: the $\bar\theta$ term in the QCD sector which seems to be either zero or very small \cite{Pendlebury:2015lrz}, the CKM matrix \cite{Cabibbo:1963yz,Kobayashi:1973fv} describing quark mixing which is known to have some CP violation \cite{ParticleDataGroup:2018ovx,Charles:2015gya}, and the PMNS matrix \cite{Pontecorvo:1957cp,Maki:1962mu} describing lepton mixing.
 It is unknown if there is CP violation in the lepton mixing matrix \cite{deSalas:2020pgw,Esteban:2020cvm,Capozzi:2021fjo,Denton:2020uda} and thus determining if CP is violated in the lepton sector is of the utmost priority in particle physics.

 The best way to probe CP violation in the leptonic sector is by an appearance measurement of an oscillation maximum \cite{T2K:2001wmr,Marciano:2001tz,Dick:1999ed,Cervera:2000kp,Autiero:2003fu,Nunokawa:2007qh,Coloma:2012ji,Denton:2022een}.
 That is, the detection of one flavor of neutrino in a source of neutrino that is predominantly a differently flavor at a baseline and energy that corresponds to one of the $\Delta m^2_{ij}$'s.
-To date only NOvA \cite{NOvA:2016kwd} and T2K \cite{T2K:2013ppw} have strong evidence for the detection of appearance by detecting electron neutrinos in predominantly muon neutrino sources, but do not yet significantly probe CP violation \cite{NOvA:2021nfi,T2K:2023smv}.
-Atmospheric neutrinos, which are mostly muon neutrinos but with a significant electron neutrino contribution, also have some evidence for appearance \cite{Super-Kamiokande:2017edb,Super-Kamiokande:2019gzr,IceCube:2019dqi} via the detection of all three flavors and thus a total of six oscillation channels, although the appearance information is thus somewhat scrambled.
+To date only NOvA \cite{NOvA:2016kwd} and T2K \cite{T2K:2013ppw} have strong evidence for the detection of appearance by detecting electron neutrinos in predominantly muon neutrino sources, but do not yet significantly probe CP violation past the $2\sigma$ level \cite{NOvA:2021nfi,T2K:2023smv}.
+Atmospheric neutrinos, which are mostly muon neutrinos also have some evidence for appearance \cite{Super-Kamiokande:2017edb,Super-Kamiokande:2019gzr,IceCube:2019dqi}.
+Since there is significant electron neutrino contribution at the source, the appearance information is thus somewhat scrambled.